nicolasdb/nicolasdb.github.io/README.md

 ---

 Work in progress,
-I'm learning a bit of CSS so I can update myself the style of pages.
+I'm learning some CSS so I can update the style of my pages.
+I will store my setings here.

-This website is hosted via super.so for the no-code setup, and notion.so who serve as database and backoffice.
+This website is hosted by [super.so](https://super.so/) for the no-code setup, and [notion.so](https://www.notion.so/) serves as the database and back office.

-I love so much this shit. <3
+I really love this stuff. ❤️ I will discontinue GitHub Pages, where I spent too much time on code instead of content.

-I'll discontinue for now github pages where I spent too much time on code versus content.
+> Original template is from [Eric Day](https://you.super.site/)